Bachelor of Fine Arts in Musical Theatre

 In addition students are required to participate in co-curricular productions prepared for the public.
 Musical theatre students will be evaluated at the end of their freshman, sophomore, and junior years to help them review past accomplishments and set future goals.

-Like any program, the proof of its effectiveness lies in the work and accomplishments of its alumni.
-Kent's Musical Theatre BFA program has alumni in New York, Chicago, and California, as well as some who are furthering their training in MFA programs throughout the United States.
+Kent State's Musical Theatre BFA program has alumni in New York, Chicago, and California, as well as some who are furthering their training in MFA programs throughout the United States.
 We at Kent State firmly believe that our Musical Theatre program offers solid intellectual training for the dedicated future theatre artist.
 We also work hard to further the growth of our program and students.

 The faculty of this program is comprised of members from each specific performance discipline.
 Working together, they train students within the structures of each individual art form while they facilitate the student's understanding of each specific art's unique interdependency within the Musical Theatre format.